Three Shires Head Walk

 For a shorter walk you could park at the alternative parking area located in a lay-by just to the west of the site off the A54.
 You can then follow a footpath east for about a mile to reach the bridge.
 It's approximate postcode is SK11 0BQ for your sat navs.

 The Axe Edge Moor Walk starts from the car park at Buxton Country Park.
 It takes you across the expansive moorland before reaching the Head.
+On the way you will pass Cheeks Hill and the source of the River Dane at Dane Head.

 A few miles to the east you will find one of the area's most popular climbs at Chrome Hill.
 There's excellent views over the Dove Valley from this fine viewpoint.